 Overdoses as a result of heroin use have risen over the past three years.
 Opioids can relax users and make them feel “high,” which is largely the reason why they are often used recreationally rather than medically.
 Symptoms of heroin and prescription opioid overdoses are very similar and most notably entail slowed or stopped breathing.
 This decreases the flow of oxygen to the individual’s brain, called hypoxia.
 Hypoxia can have severe and lasting effects on the brain and nervous system, including brain and liver damage.
-Naxolone, or “Narcan” as it’s known by the popular brand name, is an overdose reversing drug that is also the best tool to administer for those suffering from a heroin or prescription opioid overdose.
-For a guide on how to do this, check out our recent Facebook Live with Walgreens here.
+Naxolone, or “Narcan” as it’s known by the popular brand name, is an overdose-reversing drug that is also the best tool to administer for those suffering from a heroin or prescription opioid overdose.

-Recreational use of prescription stimulants such as Adderall and other attention disorder medications have become increasingly popular among high school and college students.
-High doses of prescription stimulants can lead to irregular heartbeat, heart failure, seizures and more.
+Recreational use of prescription stimulants such as Adderall and other attention disorder medications has become increasingly popular among high school and college students.
+High doses of prescription stimulants can lead to irregular heartbeat, heart failure, seizures, and more.
 When someone overdoses on a stimulant, restlessness, tremors, rapid breathing, aggression, hallucinations, and panic attacks are common symptoms.
-Heart attacks and seizures are some of the most life-threatening results of a prescription stimulant overdose, so restoring the blood flow to the heart and stopping the seizure are critical.
+Heart attacks and seizures are some of the most life-threatening results of a prescription stimulant overdose, so restoring the blood flow to the heart and stopping the seizure is critical.

 For many, alcohol can be a slippery slope as it relates to substance use, misuse, and addiction.
 An unfortunate polydrug trend has emerged in which alcohol is recreationally combined with other substances, like prescription depressants or stimulants, creating an even more dangerous situation.
 Symptoms of an alcohol overdose include difficulty remaining conscious, vomiting, clammy skin, extremely low body temperature, slow heart rate and trouble breathing.
 Be sure to help an individual who has consumed a dangerous amount of alcohol to vomit to ensure that he or she does not choke, and if the individual is unconscious, be sure to roll him or her onto his or her side with an ear to the ground to prevent choking as well.
 Ingesting alcohol with other substances increases the severity of each symptom and can produce an overdose with very little alcohol involved.